Jxnnifxr17/IDS2024F/Quiz/3/README.md

 9. ![Question 9](./IMG_9615.pdf)
 10. ![Question 10](./IMG_9615.pdf)
 11. Both proporsitions are equal, they will have the same truth.
 12. When you add two propositions that complement each other, the result is always true.
-Example: If P is true (it is raining), then ¬P is false (it is not raining).
-If P is false (it is not raining), then  ¬P is true (it is raining).
+Example: If P is true (it is raining), then -P is false (it is not raining).
+If P is false (it is not raining), then  -P is true (it is raining).
 13. When you multiply two propositions that complement each other, the result is always false.
-If P is true (it is raining), then ¬P is false (it is not raining).
-If P is false (it is not raining), then ¬P is true (it is raining).
+If P is true (it is raining), then -P is false (it is not raining).
+If P is false (it is not raining), then -P is true (it is raining).
 14. ![Question 14](./IMG_9615.pdf)
 15. a bit.
 16. No.